 A final technique that cartographers often use for enhancing shaded relief maps is the use of a hypsometric tint (see Figure 6.cg.16, above).
 A hypsometric tint is a color ramp that is overlaid on a shaded relief image (or used to fill isolines as in the example shown in Isolines) to add information about elevation to a map.
 Although it may still be difficult for the map reader to determine an exact figure for the elevation at a particular point from the shaded relief, the hypsometric tint does help the map reader develop a rough understanding of the height differences portrayed in the map.

 Basic hillshading (such as the examples shown above) can be quite easily accomplished within most GIS packages today, but fine refinements (especially those that are more important for process printed maps), such as varying the resolution within a DEM (to accommodate the need for displaying varying levels of terrain variability), resolution bumping (merging of low and high-resolution data), or using illumination from multiple light sources to ensure that all important terrain features are visible are usually completed in graphics packages such as Adobe Photoshop.

-If you are interested in investigating this subject further, I recommend the following:
+If you are interested in exploring shaded relief further, I recommend the following: